camunda/camunda-docs/versioned_docs/version-8.5/guides/create-decision-tables-using-dmn.md

 Once logged in to your Camunda 8 account, take the following steps:

 1. From Modeler, click **New project** and name your project.
 For this example, we'll name our project "Deciding what to wear".
-2. Click **Create new file > DMN Diagram** and name your diagram.
+2. Click **Create new > DMN Diagram** and name your diagram.
 We'll name our diagram "Picking an outfit".

 ## DMN in action